Savoring Paris

 Great Acting Makes this One Shine

 The main attraction for me, in deciding to re-watch this Hallmark Christmas movie from way back in 2014 was Bethany Joy Lenz.
 She is a very talented actress, very likable in all of her efforts with Hallmark, and is an excellent comedienne.
-She didn’t have too much of an opportunity in this one to show off her great comic timing, but she really touched my heart in this portrayal as a down and out single mother who is being harassed by her heinous ex-husband.
+She didn’t have too much of an opportunity in this one to show off her great comic timing, but she really touched my heart in this portrayal as a down-and-out single mother who is being harassed by her heinous ex-husband.
 He was credibly played by Greyston Holt, who we usually see as a Hallmark hero these days-I really hated his guts.

-Actually she is only down and out for the first 20 minutes or so, because as soon as she gets fired from her job as a waitress for being late for work, it is all uphill from there.
+Actually, she is only down and out for the first 20 minutes or so, because as soon as she gets fired from her job as a waitress for being late for work, it is all uphill from there.
 She’s late because she saved a woman’s life(Susan Hogan).
 She loses her beloved locket in the process, but magically, good things start to happen.
 She gets a much better job in a bakery with a nice lady, Betty.
 She meets a nice handsome man who is looking for the woman who saved his step-mother’s life.
 (Guess who?)
-Due to mistaken identity he does not find her until the end.
+Due to mistaken identity, he does not find her until the end.
 Her daughter has a fall and is concussed, but she’s OK and it leads to her meeting the lady that her mother rescued.
-Through coincidences and magical doings, everything bad turns to good for our lovable brave heroine.
+Through coincidences and magical doings, everything bad turns into good for our lovable brave heroine.

 I do want to especially give kudos to the two actors who played Christine’s children.
 They were both great, but Jaeda Lily Miller is a treasure.
 She is probably the most talented Hallmark child actress ever, and in this one, one of her first efforts, she is absolutely adorable.
 She steals every scene she is in.

 And the icing on the cake that really sets this one apart is that Christine gets a big romantic kiss from her nice handsome man well before the last scene.
-No tentative interrupted at the last second chaste tender one either, but a real seal the deal sexy kiss.
+No tentative interrupted at the last second chaste tender one either, but a real seal-the-deal sexy kiss.

 I gave this one a 10 back in 2014.
 Yep, still a 10.

-Rating: 5 out of 5.
+Rating: 10 out of 10.

 June 29, 2021